google/glome/login/README.md

 the expected contents of the lockdown file or the lockdown file does not exist.

+## Rebooting

+Reboot mode allows you to reboot the machine by only entering a predefined username.
+Machine reboot is initiated immediately by sending SIGINT to the init (PID 1) process.
+GLOME login protocol is not used for this username, so reboot mode should only be enabled on consoles with restricted access such as serial console.

+Reboot mode is disabled by default and can be enabled by passing `-r` with a desired username.

 ## Installation

 The installation is dependent on what system you are running.